-Experimental physics goals for a future linear collider create challenging demands on a charged particle tracking detector in regard to both momentum resolution and track separation.
+Experimental physics goals for a future linear collider create challenging demands on a charged particle tracking detector in regard to both momentum resolution and multi-track separation.
 Anticipated beam-related background rates place further demands on the detector segmentation.
-A time projection chamber (TPC) may be the best solution to provide the detector segmentation required for track separation and noise immunity.
-However, obtaining the spatial resolution necessary to meet the momentum resolution goal is challenging with a TPC.
+A time projection chamber (TPC) may provide the best combination of detector segmentation and continuous track measurements which would lead to the optimum multi-track separation and noise immunity.
+However, the segmentation of current technology TPCs is still insufficient for precision reconstruction of linear collider events.
+In addition, obtaining the spatial resolution necessary to meet the momentum resolution goal is challenging with the current technology.